1990 Grand Prix (snooker)

 The 1990 Rothmans Grand Prix was a professional ranking snooker tournament held at the Hexagon Theatre in Reading, England.

-Stephen Hendry won in the final 10–5 against Nigel Bond.
+Stephen Hendry won in the final 10–5 against Nigel Bond to which Bond in his second season as a professional reached his first major final after also beating defending champion of the last two years Steve Davis 5–2 in the last 64.